Scraping browsers handle the unblocking infrastructure, enabling users to interact with websites programmatically and extract data easily.

 - Slower for dynamic sites with heavy JavaScript than Bright Data or Oxylabs

-Scraping browser automation benchmark
+Scraping browser methodology

 To benchmark scraping browsers, we